Forty Thousand Kilometers Under Quantum Protection: Introduction

 The quantum threat to secure communications makes top headlines and Niagara Falls of reviews and research explaining how quantum computers using, for example, Shor’s algorithm\,\cite{Shor}, devalue the existing cryptographic schemes.
 Remarkably, the same advances in quantum physics that have created this quantum threat enable solutions for quantum security.
-The core of the novel quantum technology protecting the data transmission is known as quantum key distribution (QKD)\,\cite{BB84, Ekert, B-92, Six-State, Advances_QKD}.
-However, existing QKD protocols appear to be efficient only at relatively short distances\,\cite{Toshiba, TF}.
-A general restriction is the Pirandola-Laurenza-Ottaviani-Banch (PLOB) bound\,\cite{PLOB}, according to which the secret key rate decreases exponentially with the channel length.
-The simplest approach to dealing with this issue is to use the trusted reproduction nodes along the transmission line\,\cite{TrustedNodesSatellite, TrustedNodes4600, TrustedNodesNature}, which is a compromise to the overall security.
+Building upon quantum phenomena, novel quantum cryptography offers methods for unparalleled security, including quantum secure direct communication\,\cite{QSDC1,QSDC2,QSDC3,QSDC4,QSDC5,QSDC6}, probabilistic one-time programs\,\cite{One_time2013, One_time2018, roehsner2021probabilistic}, and quantum key distribution (QKD)\,\cite{BB84, Ekert, B-92, Six-State, Advances_QKD,MDI2022,MDI2022_400km}.
+The QKD, on which we focus in our present work, allows two parties to share a secret bit sequence for various applications.
+The existing QKD protocols are efficient over relatively short distances due to the fundamental Pirandola-Laurenza-Ottaviani-Banchi (PLOB) bound\,\cite{PLOB}, which dictates that secret communication rates decrease exponentially with channel length.
+The simplest approach to resolve this issue is to use the trusted reproduction nodes along the transmission line\,\cite{TrustedNodesSatellite, TrustedNodes4600, TrustedNodesNature}, which is a compromise to the overall security.
 The alternative solution is the utilization of quantum repeaters\,\cite{Kimble_Qrepeater, Sangouard_Qrepeater, Simon_Qrepeater, Duan_Qrepeater, Briegel_Qrepeater, Kok_Qrepeater, Childress_Qrepeater, van_Loock_Qrepeater, Wang_Qrepeater, Sangouard2_Qrepeater, Azuma_Qrepeater, Zwerger_Qrepeater, Munro_Qrepeater, Jiang_Qrepeater, Munro2_Qrepeater, Grudka_Qrepeater} which eliminates the need for trust in the intermediate relay.
 However, since quantum repetition manipulates fragile entangled states, its implementation at a long scale remains beyond state-of-the-art technologies.
-Here, contemplating the physical nature of the quantum states' transmission, we lift the PLOB bound by using restrictions of quantum thermodynamics and the end-to-end physical control over losses in the optical quantum channel.
-We shift the quantum cryptography paradigm building on the same quantum considerations that provide the foundations of the Second Law of Thermodynamics.
-Our approach ensures signal repetition through optical amplification, presumes no trust at the intermediate channel points, and expands the secure transmission range to global distances.